 Children and adolescents who experience extreme difficulty in controlling their emotions and behaviors may be suffering from an impulse control disorder.
 There are a number of different disorders that fall under the classification of impulse control disorders, some of which include kleptomania, pyromania, compulsive sexual behavior, and intermittent explosive disorder.
 Children who suffer from impulse control disorders will experience severe disturbances in personal, social, familial, and academic aspects of their lives.
 These children will consistently take part in destructive and damaging behaviors despite the negative consequences that result.
 While the presence of these disorders can be incredibly devastating to a child’s life, as well as the lives of those around him or her, there is help available.

 Resource Treatment Center is a residential placement for children and adolescents between the ages of 11 and 21 who are in need of a safe, secure, and structured setting while addressing behavioral and emotional impairments and deficits.
-All of our programs are designed to provide intensive mental health treatment for psychiatric, behavioral, and/or chemical dependency concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
+All of our programs are designed to provide intensive mental health treatment for psychiatric and behavioral concerns in a comfortable and nonthreatening environment that is conducive to healing and recovery.
 At Resource, we recognize that having a child who is struggling with an impulse control disorder can be angering, discouraging, and leave you feeling helpless, but we are here to help both you and your child.
 Our compassionate staff has years of experience helping children learn to gain control of their symptoms and develop the coping skills needed to successfully move forward towards a bright and happy future.

 Having a child who is acting out in ways that you do not understand can be extremely frustrating, as well as frightening.
 You may be watching your child participate in behaviors that you know are cause for concern, but are unsure as to whether or not they are indicative of the presence of an actual mental health disorder.
 Examples of symptoms that may present in children and adolescents who have an impulse control disorder may include: